doga/qworum-for-web-pages/README.md

 - reading session data (such as reading the call arguments for the current service call),
 - writing session data.

+## Documentation

+The documentation for the latest version of this library is available [here](https://qworum.net/docs/qworum-for-web-pages/latest/).

 ## How to import this library into your frontend code

 This library is an ECMAScript module that does not have any dependencies.
 It can be imported in three ways: